 - 2 large garlic cloves, minced

-- 1 tbsp low-sodium soy sauce, or Tamari
+- 1 tablespoon low-sodium soy sauce, or Tamari

 Sticky Sesame Glaze: